I may get paid commission for purchases made after clicking a link in this post.

 I have just jotted down a few ideas for this example, but in real life you should be aiming for about 30-50 – more if you can!

-Step 2: Type up your blog post ideas into the Keyword Research Spreadsheet
+Step 2: Type up your blog post ideas into the Keyword Research calculator

-The next step is easy: simply type up those keyword research ideas into the Keyword Research Spreadsheet.
+The next step is easy: simply type up those keyword research ideas into the Keyword Research Calculator spreadsheet.

 At this stage it doesn’t matter at all what order they are in (they are all going to get resorted shortly anyway!).
 Just type them in in any old order!